 A.2 Determining SHAKEN Attestation Levels Using Enterprise-Level Credentials and Telephone Number Letter of Authorization Exchange

 When an originating service provider receives a call through a Customer interface (the user-to-network interface), the service provider may have an indirect relationship to the entity that is asserting the use of a calling number.
 For instance, the Customer may be a voice-service reseller, or it may be a value-added service provider that sells calling services as part of a larger offering that may include a hosted call processing platform, call center services, or web integration, etc. In addition, the telephone numbers used by a Customer or the indirect entity may have been assigned by a different TNSP and the entity utilizing the calling telephone number may have been delegated the use of the number by the entity the TNSP directly assigned the number to.
 For example, an enterprise may delegate the use of some calling numbers to one or more outbound contact center contractors.

-To definitively recognize that the TN used as the calling number may be associated with a Customer in these cases where the asserting entity is not directly known, the TN may have been provided by a different TNSP, and/or the TN may have been delegated to the user by the actual TN assignee requires the exchange of identity and authorization information between the OSP and the various parties that can provide information sufficient to determine the authorization.
+To definitively recognize that the TN used as the calling number may be associated with a Customer in these cases where the asserting entity is not directly known, the TN may have been provided by a different TNSP, and/or the TN may have been delegated to the user by the actual TN assignee, requires the exchange of identity and authorization information between the OSP and the various parties that can provide information sufficient to determine the authorization.
 This method of attestation determination proposes the exchange of TN authorization information between TNSPs and OSPs in the administrative plane by means of electronic “TN Letter of Authorization” documents, with records tied to verified enterprise identities.
 Entities that participate in the authorization process will have commonly recognizable identity verified through a process similar to web “Extended Validation” (an EV identity) and will use PKI credentials in the administrative procedure that tie to this verified identity that can be tracked by TNSPs and OSPs that may have only an indirect relationship with the entities.
 Where required, this method also uses the EV identity and associated PKI credentials as part of a SHAKEN-like AS/VS transaction to allow the OSP to authenticate the indirectly known entity originating a call and to match that entity to a TN authorization record established via the TNLoA exchange.
 The enterprise-level identity information is consumed by the customers and service providers involved in the TNLoA exchange and the attestation determination and do not need to be forwarded through the IP-based service provider network to the terminating party.

 The details of this proposal are contained in - IPNNI-2019-00102R001